 Discrimination in renting

 It is illegal for landlords to discriminate against people in rental accommodation.
-The landlord can’t refuse to rent it to people because of their sex, age, race, religion, birthplace, sexual orientation (gay, bisexual, or straight), marital or family status (single, married or living common law) or mental or physical disability.
+The landlord can’t refuse to rent it to people because of their sex, age, race, religion, birthplace, sexual orientation (gay, bisexual, or straight), gender, marital or family status (single, married or living common law) or mental or physical disability.

 A landlord can’t charge a different price or make different rules for tenants of different races, skin colours, religions, sexes and so on.
 This is the law.
 You can complain to the BC Human Rights Tribunal if you think a landlord has discriminated against you.
 Call 604-775-2000 (in the Lower Mainland) or 1-888-440-8844 (toll free in BC).